 After they install the integration, another message introduces them to the Box for Slack features.

-If you share a link with someone who does not have a Box account, they can see the file name, file type, and thumbnail (if enabled by admin).
-But to access the file itself they must sign up to get an account (or ask their organization’s Box admin to provision an account for them).
+If you share a link with someone who does not have a Box account, to access the file itself they must sign up to get a Box account (or ask their organization’s Box admin to provision an account for them).

-When you share a link with a channel in which not every member can access the file, before you send the link Slack enables you to:
+When you share a link to a Box file in a channel or conversation in which not every member can access the file, the Box for Slack integration allows you to:

 To set the permission level, click Select an option, and in the menu that displays click the option or options you want.